kitteniwsh/Stack-Suite-13DTP-/README.md

 * PEM file decoder
 * Automatic RSA exploiter
 ## Additional Features
+#### Inventory Page
-Inventory Page: Detailed descriptions of cryptographic attacks used.
+Detailed descriptions of cryptographic attacks used.
+#### Admin Page
-Admin Page: For managing users and understanding database values.
+For managing users and understanding database values.
+#### Help Page
-Help Page: Brief guide on using the website with a FAQ section.
+Brief guide on using the website with a FAQ section.

 ## Technical Aspects
 ### Backend